 If it is tender or painful, it is most likely an infection – either an inflamed lymph node or an abscess.
 Associated symptoms, such as fever or chills, may also raise the concern of an infection.

 Of course, seeing a physician is best, especially if the lump persists or has worrisome characteristics.
 Usually, reassurance is all that is needed, however, an evaluation, especially early in the course, may allow treatment of a more serious condition when it is still curable.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Kelly sees patients in our Fort Mill and Rock Hill offices.
 To make an appointment with him or any of CEENTA’s ENT doctors, call 704-295-3000.
 You can also request an appointment online or through myCEENTAchart.

 An otoplasty may help your ears if you've been in an accident or they're misshapen.
 Learn more here.

 Don't use q-tips to clean your ears.
 Learn why here.